 - Implement programs to promote healthy lifestyles and diabetes prevention

 - Plan nutrition education campaigns

 Project Anconcito thrives on the efforts of volunteers, all of whom contribute to the current needs and initiatives on-site.
-Whether you're giving a first-aid demonstration to local schoolteachers, working up a sweat with mothers to teach them about a healthy lifestyle, or teaching diabetics how to test their blood sugar, your efforts allow us to better serve the residents of Anconcito and the surrounding communities.
+Whether they give a first-aid demonstration to local schoolteachers, work up a sweat with mothers to teach them about a healthy lifestyle, or teach diabetics how to test their blood sugar, their efforts allow us to better serve the residents of Anconcito and the surrounding communities.

-Over the course of your trip you'll receive an unfiltered experience in health care field work abroad, and learn about the tremendous impact that even one person can have.
-At our end, so as to maximize your contribution, we will tailor your experience based on current needs, your interests, training, and amount of time that you spend with us on-site in Anconcito.
+Over the course of their trips, volunteers receive an unfiltered experience in health care field work abroad, and learn about the tremendous impact that even one person can have.

 Want to volunteer in Ecuador in the future?
 Fill out the form below to get in touch with us and let us know you’re interested, and we’ll keep you posted!